ATTIRE BY DANCE TYPE

 *Early Dance (Creative Movement & Pre-Ballet): Black Leotard (can have attached skirt), Bloch brand pink tights, Pink Ballet Shoes, & Black Tap shoes (Capezio N625C or So Danca TA35).
 Hair should be pulled back off the face and secured in a bun.
 Clips w/ bun holders are suggested – easier for parents (available at dance stores)

 *Ballet – Beginning Ballet through Level 5: Black Leotard, Bloch Salmon Tights, Pink Ballet Shoes.
 Hair must be pulled back off the face and secured in a bun.
-Beginner Ballet also needs Black Tap shoes (Capezio N625C or So Danca TA35).
+Beginner Ballet 1 students also need Black Tap shoes (Capezio N625C or So Danca TA35).

 *Jazz: Black Leotard, Black “jazz” pants, tight fitting shorts or capris.
 Tights: Bloch Light Tan (preferably convertible).
 Hair in ponytail.
 Shoes: So Danca JZ43 Carmel or Bloch S0499 Tan or Bloch S0495 Tan.